SRM's GDPR team

 How will GDPR affect UK organisations?

-It may appear that GDPR compliance will be a costly and time-consuming exercise, involving structural change, new business processes and complete control of data within a company.
+It may appear that meeting the requirements of GDPR will be a costly and time-consuming exercise, involving structural change, new business processes and complete control of data within a company.

-With the right advice, however, the process can be done simply and cost-effectively, securing benefits for a compliant business.
+With the right advice, however, the process can be done simply and cost-effectively, securing benefits for the business.

-This is because the effect of the GDPR compliance will be positive.
-Compliance will ensure your customer and third party data is secure.
-Being seen to comply with GDPR will also enhance your reputation with potential customers and business partners.
+This is because the effect of the GDPR will be positive.
+Following the rules of GDPR will ensure your customer and third party data is secure.
+Being seen to follow these rules will also enhance your reputation with potential customers and business partners.

-If, however, a breach occurs and your organisation is non-compliant, the maximum fine is 20 million Euros or 4 per cent of gross revenue.
+If, however, a breach occurs and your organisation is not adhering to GDPR, the maximum fine is 20 million Euros or 4 per cent of gross revenue.
 It is estimated that fines under GDPR have the potential to be 70 times higher than under previous legislation.